Q&A: What shoppers need to know about Sears’ bankruptcy | WTOP

-NEW YORK (AP) — Sears, once the nation’s largest retailer, filed for Chapter 11 bankruptcy protection Monday, hurt by falling sales and its massive debt.
-The owner of Sears and Kmart stores says it will…
+Sears, once the nation's largest retailer, filed for Chapter 11 bankruptcy protection Monday.
+Here's what shoppers need to know.

 NEW YORK (AP) — Sears, once the nation’s largest retailer, filed for Chapter 11 bankruptcy protection Monday, hurt by falling sales and its massive debt.
 The owner of Sears and Kmart stores says it will continue to operate through the bankruptcy.